-The Queen’s Nursing Institute is undertaking a two-year project, funded by the Burdett Trust for Nursing, which focuses on enabling community nurses to support young people with long term conditions through the transition from children’s services to adult community healthcare services.
+The Queen’s Nursing Institute undertook a two-year project, funded by the Burdett Trust for Nursing, which focuses on enabling community nurses to support young people with long term conditions through the transition from children’s services to adult community healthcare services.

 21 year old Hannah Phillips has accompanied project manager, Dr Candice Pellett, OBE at focus groups across the country sharing her personal transition story.

 ‘Well, I have no idea where the time has gone since I first started working on the transition project with the QNI.
 It’s been a whirlwind of experiences, speaking across the country to so many professionals, who have such a willingness to learn.

 Since starting, we’ve spoken in front of many people, held board meetings, filmed a video with other young patients and created an online learning resource, which is already having an impact on those who use it.
 It’s going by quickly, but this is just the beginning: he beginning of something new and exciting for both patients and professionals.

 Throughout each session, my understanding of current changes in Transition deepens, and I see how big the subject of Transition is, and each time on the train home I’m faced with the fact that this is a subject affecting patients on a national scale.
 Whilst that thought can be daunting, it’s a luxury to know that I have played a part in influencing or planting a seed of change in people’s minds.